alejandrokeller/aethalometer/README.md

 $ aeth.py sample.dat > averaged_data.csv
 ```

 The plots, generated using `matplotlib`, are *NOT* automatically saved.
-They can be saved from the GUI interface.
+Use the GUI for text editing and saving.
+Several formats are possible.

 Hourly interval example:
 ![Aethalometer data, hourly](boxplot.png)